ondrej-kvasnovsky/vaadin-8-on-grails-3/README.md

 * Using Groovy and Java languages
 * On the fly reloading

-The most useful feature of Grails might be GORM \(Grails Object Relation Mapping\) that makes it really easy to create a database layer.
-Then there are services, which support transactions, which are the place to put the application logic.
+Probably the most useful feature of Grails might be GORM \(Grails Object Relation Mapping\) that makes it really easy to create a database layer.
+We usually put work with GORM into services, that support transactions and are the place to put the application logic.

 ## Rich internet applications in Grails